mattmaynes2/aria/reports/final/3-Technical/2-Details/11-LearningAlgorithm.md

 *supervised learning*

 An iterative approach was used for development of the supervised learning component.
-Starting with a very simple algorithm allowed early experimentation of sensor and device configuration, as well as analysis of device data in the context of machine learning.
-Building iteratively upon a simple algorithm rather than attempting to use a complex machine learning algorithm or library immediately allows early identification of the challenges that are involved in machine learning.
+Starting with a very simple algorithm allowed early experimentation with sensor and device configurations.
+Building iteratively upon a simple a lgorithm rather than attempting to use a complex machine learning algorithm or library immediately allows early identification of the challenges that are involved in machine learning.
 Iterative development also ensures that a basic working algorithm is available if unforeseen difficulties are found in implementing a more complex solution.

 #### Strategy Version 1 {-}

-The first strategy implemented was a simple algorithm that looked at the events for a training session, find the last user request and use this as its action on every incoming event to the system.
+The first strategy implemented considers the list of device and sensor events for a single training session.
+The simple algorithm proceeds as follows:

+1. Find the last user action taken during the training session
+2. Find the first event preceding that action
+3. Whenever the event found in (2) is detected, perform the user action

+Whenever the user completes a training session, the strategy is rebuilt based on the session.

+Implementing this simple strategy allowed for development of several building blocks for the machine learning component:

+- An entity that observes incoming events and feeds them to the learning strategy.
+- An entity that retrieves events from a training session and builds a strategy using the events

+The machine learning component makes use of a Strategy design pattern, which allows different implementations of the learning strategy to be interchanged easily.

 #### Strategy Version 2 {-}